scrapy-plugins/scrapy-zyte-api/README.rst

 Automated parameter mapping
 ---------------------------

-Automated parameter mapping chooses Zyte API parameters as follows by default:
+When you enable automated parameter mapping, be it through transparent mode (see **Using transparent mode** above) or for a speicfic request (see **Sending requests with automatically-mapped parameters** above), Zyte API parameters are chosen as follows by default:

 -   ``httpResponseBody`` and ``httpResponseHeaders`` are set to ``True``.